 Learning and Teaching Support Offer

-Learning and teaching support offered by the Drill Hall Library is principally delivered by the Academic Support and Collections Team, reflecting the importance of digital and information skills for study and employability in the learning and teaching strategies for our 3 partner institutions.
+Learning and teaching support offered at the Drill Hall Library reflects the importance of digital and information skills for study and employability in the learning and teaching strategies for our 3 partner institutions.

 We aim to offer a range of activities which support learning and teaching, targeted at students on taught courses.
 It is designed both to support studies throughout each course and programme, and to introduce particular employability skills.
 The Drill Hall Library’s philosophy is to take a developmental approach intended to support students from essential academic survival, through increasing sophistication to transferable skills for twenty-first century work and citizenship.